Tottenham Hotspur Supporters' Trust

 Welcome to the home of the Tottenham Hotspur Supporters' Trust.
 We are an independent, not-for-profit membership organisation run by fans for fans.
 We aim to ensure fans’ voices are heard at Club and national level.

-We work with Spurs fan groups across the UK and the rest of the world, and alongside the national supporter organisation the Football Supporters' Association.
+We work with Spurs fan groups across the UK and the rest of the world, and alongside the national supporter organisation the Football Supporters' Association and Football Supporters Europe.

 THST is run on a day-to-day basis by an elected board of fans.
 Elections are held every year.
 All board members are volunteers, which means they are not paid for their work, and give up their own time.
 To preserve THST’s independence, board members receive nothing for the work they do.

 We work hard to ensure a fan perspective is considered in all decisions.
 We base our approach on the regular surveys we carry out, on the feedback we get, and on our own experiences and discussions with fans.